 In Leeds she was the coordinator for the Choreography and Creative Studies faculty alongside her lectureship at the Northern School of Contemporary Dance.
-In 2009 she started her practice based PhD at the University of Leeds (School of Performance and Cultural Industries) where her research focuses on the concept of the ‘visible choreographer’ within the performance process.
+In 2017 she was awarded a degree of doctor in philosophy (PhD) from the University of Leeds (School of Performance and Cultural Industries) where her research focused on the concept of the ‘visible choreographer’ within the performance process.

 In 2001 Kathinka graduated from the Northern School of Contemporary Dance (Leeds, UK).
 On completing her degree she moved to Berlin to choreograph and collaborate with amongst others Felix Ruckert (‘Ring’ 2001) and Post Theater.
 Kathinka returned to the UK in 2003 to take up the post of choreographer in residence at the Northern School of Contemporary Dance where she also taught choreography.
 In 2007 Kathinka completed her MA in choreography at the London Contemporary Dance School (awarded with distinction).